kurkurzz/Meeseeks/README.md

 # Meeseeks
- Meeseeks born with purpose, what's yours?
+ Meeseeks born with purpose, do you?